 Most of the city was destroyed in an earthquake in 363 AD and is still buried under rubble and dirt.
 It was rediscovered in 1812 and has awed people ever since.

-How much time is needed to visit Petra properly?
+How much time is needed to visit Petra?

-This is a hard question to answer as it depends on your style of travel.
-A lot of people only come for one day, but in my opinion, you need at least 2 full days to really experience this magical place.
-I spent 3 days there, and still haven’t seen everything.
+This is a difficult question to answer, as it depends on your travel style.
+Many people come just for a day tour, but in my opinion, you need at least 2 full days to really experience this magical place.
+I spent 3 days here and still haven’t seen everything.

 How to get to Petra from Amman or Aqaba?

-There are busses from Amman and Aqaba once a day to Wadi Musa, the small town just outside the entrance to Petra.
+There are buses once a day from Amman and Aqaba to Wadi Musa, the small town just outside the entrance to Petra.
 You can also take a taxi from pretty much anywhere in Jordan to get there.
-I paid around 85€ for a taxi from the Dead Sea to Petra (4 hour drive), just to give you an idea.
+I paid about 85€ for a taxi from the Dead Sea to Petra (4 hours drive), just to give you an idea.

-Of course, you could also choose to hike into Petra on the Jordan trail from the north or south, but as I haven’t done this, I cannot comment on the details.
+Of course, you can also hike the Jordan Trail from the north or south to Petra, but since I haven’t done that yet, I can’t say anything about the details.